carmelosantana/alpaca-bot/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/carmelosantana/ollama-press/releases).
+1. Download the latest release from the [releases page](https://github.com/carmelosantana/alpaca-bot/releases).
 2. Upload the plugin to your WordPress site.
 3. Activate the plugin.

 ## Setup

-1. Setup your [Ollama](https://github.com/ollama/ollama) instance or sign up for a free account at [Ollama Press](https://ollama.press).
+1. Setup your [Ollama](https://github.com/ollama/ollama) instance or sign up for a free account at [Alpaca Bot](https://alpaca.bot).
 2. Add your Ollama API URL to the settings page.
-   1. Navigate to `Ollama Press > Settings` in your WordPress admin dashboard.
+   1. Navigate to `Alpaca Bot > Settings` in your WordPress admin dashboard.
    2. Enter your Ollama API URL.
-      1. Add your [Ollama Press](https://ollama.press/) API Token if you are using the hosted service.
+      1. Add your [Alpaca Bot](https://alpaca.bot/) API Token if you are using the hosted service.
    3. Click `Save Changes`.

 ## Funding